alex-kumpula/GitOps-ArgoCD-Bootstrap-Cluster/README.md

 ## Cloning this Repo

 To begin, clone or fork this repo and host it on Git.

-Once that is done, retrieve the git url of the repo.
-Replace the repoURL fields in the following files with your git url:

-* bootstrap/base/root-app.yaml
-* root/base/bootstrap-app.yaml
+If you want the repository to be private, see further below.

 ## Boostrapping